Robert Montague (Jamaican politician)

 Robert St. Aubyn Montague (born 1965) is a Jamaican politician with the Jamaica Labour Party.
+He is currently the minister without portfolio in the Ministry of Economic Growth and Job Creation.
 He comes from a political family; his father Asquith Nathaniel was a charter member of the JLP.
 He entered politics in 1990 as a councillor for Carron Hall, Saint Mary Parish.
 He later became the mayor of Port Maria.
 In 2012, Opposition Leader Andrew Holness named him a member of the Senate of Jamaica.
 He is now the Minister of Transport And Mining in the Andrew Holness-led government after winning the 2016 Jamaican general election.
 He is the MP for the Saint Mary Western constituency.